badgamerbad/Learning/Web Technologies/Angular/Angular 2 or more/psl kc/README.md

 $ ng serve
 ```
 - Runs a dev server (Node.js) on localhost:4200 and host the app
-- rusn the tranpiler in a watch mode
+- runs the transpiler in a watch mode

 #### with different port
 ```